resslerruntime/overledger-sdk-javascript/examples/basic-swap-treaty-contract/README.md

 node PartyFlows/PartyA.js
 ```

- `PartyA` will first deploy, redeploy the smart contract if `redeploy` is set to `true` or retrieve the latest deployed smart contract from `OL`.
+ `PartyA` will first deploy or redeploy the smart contract if `redeploy` is set to `true` or retrieve the latest deployed smart contract from `OL`.
 When this request is finished and successful, `PartyA` will start by initiating a new request.

  * Once the smart contract is deployed or retrieved and the response is returned back (`****INIT NEW REQUEST****` of the following request on `PartyA` is then displayed), launch `PartyB` client.